Get ready as two of our state’s four major pro sports teams suit up once again.

 Moritz Seider 23 24 warmups

-Detroit would add several seasoned vets during the offseason seeking to enhance their chances.
+Detroit added several seasoned vets during the offseason to enhance their chances.

 The red and white welcome Russian right winger Vladimir Tarasenko, Swedish defenseman Erik Gustafsson, and Michigan native Tyler Motte at center.